A Review of a Vintage Monolux Refractor Telescope

 eyepieces were placed in a perfectly up position.
 Second, the limited

-To use the telescope, the first thing I had to do was rig up a mounting
+To use the telescope, the first thing I had to do was rig up a tripod or

-simple method provides a telescope mount of exceptional stability and ease of
+a telescope mount of exceptional stability and ease of use.

 My first light experience was a bit disappointing.
 When I looked at Saturn,